isabella232/bas-style-kit/README.md

 ## Review apps

-The BAS GitLab instance is used to provide [review apps](https://docs.gitlab.com/ce/ci/review_apps/) for merge requests into the *develop* or *master* branches.
-These review apps are used to approve any changes and ensure regressions are not introduced.
+The BAS GitLab instance is used to provide [review apps](https://docs.gitlab.com/ce/ci/review_apps/) for merge requests into the *master* branch.
+These review apps use the Testbed to approve any changes and ensure regressions are not introduced.

-**Note:** Review apps are not made for merge requests between *develop* and *master* as this shouldn't happen.
-Instead, the *develop* branch should be forked into a *release* branch, and this merged with *master*.

 Review apps are integrated within GitLab, using a set of conventional jobs and stages.
 GitLab will show links to the relevant review app within each merge request.
 Settings for these jobs are defined in `.gitlab-ci.yml`.